Quick question? Chat with us

 Addressing the Stigma Internally

 Even when therapy benefits are available, employees may not use them if the workplace culture stigmatises mental health conversations.
 Introduce mental health benefits alongside communication that normalises seeking support — from leadership, not just HR.
 When a manager says "I've used the therapy benefit and it helped," utilisation follows.
+For more on this, see our piece on Meal Allowances, Transport, and Wellness: The Everyday Benefits African Employees Value Most.

 The Business Case